Falco927/MS2-ftmp-/README.md

  ## Media
-  Most of the animation images used in this project were based in [youtube tutorial] (https://www.youtube.com/watch?v=sId4aKhogac&list=PLLX1I3KXZ-YH-woTgiCfONMya39-Ty8qw&index=4)
+  Most of the animation images used in this project were based in: [youtube tutorial](https://www.youtube.com/watch?v=sId4aKhogac&list=PLLX1I3KXZ-YH-woTgiCfONMya39-Ty8qw&index=4)